Watch Out for Foxtails! The Fox(tail) and the Hound

-The potential damage that these little intruders can create is much greater than their size would suggest; left untreated, foxtails can cause serious infections and abscesses to form inside and out of your animal companion.
-Here are some of the major symptoms to watch out for:
+The potential damage that these little intruders can do is way bigger than their size would suggest; foxtails can cause serious infections and abscesses to form both inside and out of your animal companion.
+Here are some of the warning signs to watch out for:

-- Mouth: When inhaled through the mouth foxtails can cause sudden and acute coughing and hacking.
+- Mouth: sudden and acute coughing and hacking.